London Borough of Newham: Ethnicities

 UK born and foreign born population pyramid in Newham in 2021.
 Males and females representing the UK born population while foreign males and females representing the foreign born population.

 Newham has the youngest overall population and one of the lowest White British populations in the country according to the 2011 UK Census.
 At 32%, the borough has the second-highest percentage of Muslims in the UK, after the neighbouring London Borough of Tower Hamlets.
 A 2017 report from Trust for London and the New Policy Institute found that 36% of local employees in Newham are in low paid work; the highest percentage of any London borough.
 Newham also has a 37% poverty rate, which is the second-highest rate in London.
+Average income in Newham is £52,342 per year, compared with the London average of £60,319, which is approximately 13.2% lower than the London average.

 Newham is very ethnically diverse.
 When using Simpson's Diversity Index on 10 aggregated ethnic groups, the 2001 UK Census identified Newham as the most ethnically diverse district in England and Wales, with 9 wards in the top 15.
 However, when using the 16 ethnic categories in the Census so that White Irish and White Other ethnic minorities are also included in the analysis, Newham becomes the second-most ethnically diverse borough with six out of the top 15 wards, behind Brent with 7 out of the top 15 wards.

 Newham has the lowest percentage of both total White and White British residents of all of London's boroughs.
 The joint-lowest wards with White British population are Green Street East and Green Street West, each having 4.8% – the third-lowest behind Southall Broadway and Southall Green in Ealing.
 East Ham North follows closely, at 4.9%.

 As of the 2021 UK census, people of "Bangladeshi" ethnicity are the largest single group in the borough at 15.9%.
 "White British" are the second largest group at 14.8%, with "White Other" third largest at 14.6%, "African" fourth largest at 11.6%, "Indian" next largest at 11% and then "Pakistani" at 8.9%.
 Newham has had a large Asian community for many decades; more than half of Newham's Upton and Kensington wards were of ethnic minority origin in 1981.
 The nationality to increase the most in number since 1991 is the Bangladeshi community.
 Newham has the largest total population of Asian origin in London; it is notably a borough with high populations of all three largest British Asian nationalities, having the 5th highest Indian population in London and the 2nd highest each for both Pakistani and Bangladeshi.

 Newham has 1,340 residents who were born in Ukraine, the highest population of Ukrainians in the UK.